nextgis/docs_toolbox/source/tools.rst

 Inputs:

 * Scene identifier of Sentinel-2 (Level 1C and Level 2A).
-You can get ID from  https://scihub.copernicus.eu/dhus/, but only authorized users can search for data.
+You can get ID from https://dataspace.copernicus.eu/browser/, but only authorized users can search for data.
 You can download and explore instruction on registration and search performing :download:`here <files/Sentinel_scene_id_en.pdf>`
-*  The vector mask, which will crop the image.
-The format is GeoJSON, ESRI Shape (in a zip archive) or any other OGR-compatible file
+* Vector mask to clip the image.
+The format is GeoJSON, ESRI Shape (in a ZIP-archive) or any other OGR-compatible file.
+If you don't need to clip the scene, leave this field empty.
 * A list of bands.
 A comma separated list of numbers.
-The bands will be merged in the specified order, for example 2,3,4.
-Use - to load and merge all bands
+The bands will be merged in the specified order, for example 4,3,2.
+Leave this field empty to merge all bands.
+* Output spatial resolution of the scene, in meters.
+Leave this field empty for original spatial resolution.
+If number is set, then all bands will be upscaled or downscaled to it using cubic interpolation.
+The example of interpolation is available `here <https://docs.nextgis.ru/_images/download_and_prepare_l8_s2.png>`_.

 Outputs: